Why Is My Baby Itchy?– Itchy Baby Co.

 The emotional heartache of watching your child attack their itchy skin in a scratch frenzy takes its toll in so many ways.
-It can be cause them to wake up several times during the night which then impacts their mood and your ability to cope with it all again during the day.
+It can cause them to wake up several times during the night, impacting their mood and your ability to cope with it all again during the day.

-It can affect your relationship with your partner because you are both so affected by the health of your child and not always being able to give them any relief, and if you have other children it can affect their behaviour because of the extra attention eczema demands.
+It can affect your relationship with your partner because you can both feel so affected by the health of your child and frustrated if you can't bring them relief.
+And if you have other children it can affect their behaviour because of the extra attention eczema demands.

-Throughout all this the one question which you keep asking yourself is why is my child so itchy?
-What is different about their skin that is causing them to constantly scratch and be itchy?
+But through all of this, one question you might keep asking yourself is – why is my child so itchy?
+What’s different about their eczema-prone skin that causes them to scratch constantly?

 What makes eczema skin itchy?

-The skin in people who suffer from eczema is different from those people who do not have eczema.
-The best way to think of the skin is that it acts as a barrier between you and the environment.
-The main difference is that in people with eczema the skin barrier does not work very well.
-This means that the skin barrier loses moisture easily which causes it to dry out, and it also means that there is less protection than there should be to keep irritants such as allergens, bacteria and toxins out of the skin.
-All of these irritants can then enter the skin and because they are not meant to be there the immune system to responds and causes the skin to be itchy.
+The skin of people who struggle with eczema is different from those who don’t have eczema.
+A helpful way to think about skin is that it is the barrier between your body and the environment – hence the term ‘skin barrier’.
+For people with eczema, their skin barrier doesn’t function as it should.
+This impaired skin barrier means it can lose moisture more easily (resulting in dry skin).
+It might also provide less protection than it should against irritants such as allergens, bacteria and toxins in the environment.
+These irritants can then enter the skin, and because they’re not meant to be there, the immune system responds, resulting in inflammation that causes the skin to become itchy.

 Eczema and the skin barrier